 So, these are the hair damaging factors and their underlying causes.
 Now let’s focus on a solution to protect our hair from extreme weather.

 - Avoid oily food: To do away with the issue of an oily scalp, keep a check on what you are eating.
 If avoiding greasy food is not an option, control your portioning.
 Anything within permissible limits is not harmful.

 - Use a mild shampoo: Try to wash your hair thrice a week with a cleansing chemical free shampoo and with with a mild ketoconazole shampoo once every few days to get rid of the excess oil.

-- Apart from using an anti-dandruff shampoo, simple hair care techniques like regular warm oil massage followed by a hot towel treatment (wrap the hot towel around your oiled hair just like a turban and wait for about fifteen minutes and rinse your hair with mild shampoo).
+- Hair care techniques: Apart from using an anti-dandruff shampoo, try simple hair care techniques like regular warm oil massages followed by a hot towel treatment - wrap the hot towel around your oiled hair just like a turban and wait for about fifteen minutes and rinse your hair with mild shampoo.
 Using a good nourishing conditioner can help you fight the dry rough ends.
-Consult a dermatologist, if the problem persists.
+Consult a dermatologist, if the problem persists!

-- Comb your hair regularly to circulate blood flow in the scalp.
+- Brush it out: Comb your hair regularly to circulate blood flow in the scalp.
 It may significantly boost the functionality of the hair pores.

-- Last and most importantly, drink a lot of water.
+- Hydrate: Last and most importantly, drink a lot of water!

 Dry scalp, hair fall and split ends are common phenomena during winter.
 But carrying out a few simple things can save your hair from damages.
 Follow the steps mentioned above and walk out like a diva with shining hair this winter.